Fortuz/mecanumbot_remote/README.md

 The Mecanumbot projects goal is to build a Turtlebot3 friend with mecanum wheel drive and fit into the Turtlebot3 family.

-The projct includes 3 repositories:
+## Project Repositories

+[mecanumbot_microcontrollers](https://github.com/Fortuz/mecanumbot_microcontrollers) - Contains the microcontroller codes for the project
-- [Mecanum_PC](https://github.com/Fortuz/Mecanum_PC): Includes the main documentation and ROS2 packages to be installed on an external computer.
+[mecanumbot_remote](https://github.com/Fortuz/mecanumbot_remote) - Contains ROS2 packages for used on an external computer connected to the robot
-- [Mecanum_Pi](https://github.com/Fortuz/Mecanum_Pi): Includes the ROS2 packages to be installed on the onboard Raspberry Pi on the Mecanumbot itself.
+[mecanumbot](https://github.com/Fortuz/mecanumbot) - [This repository] Contains ROS2 packages run on the Raspberry Pi on the robot
-- [Mecanum_Arduino](https://github.com/Fortuz/Mecanum_Arduino): Includes the Arduino C codes for the micro controllers mounted on the Mecanumbot (OpenCR and Arduino Nano).
+[mecanumbot_python](https://github.com/fegyobeno/mecanumbot_python.git) - Contains the native python scripts for manipulating the motors.
+Can be found on the robot locally in the ~/Sandbox folder

 The project is made with Ubuntu 22.04 and ROS2 Humble. <br>
 As a main source of information, documentation, codes and more the original [Turtlebot3 e-Manual](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/) can be found here.